-The leadership team develops policies and procedures that will address children's social and emotional development at all levels by ensuring that the program provides universal supports, teaches social skills, and provides individualized interventions for those children who are at risk due to persistent challenging behavior.
-Individualized interventions would include: access to support in crisis situations, use of a problem solving process for children with emerging challenges, and a consistent system for identifying children who need a behavior support plan developed through a team driven process.
+The leadership team develops policies and procedures for providing support to staff to address challenging behavior.
+This includes access to support in crisis situations, use of a problem solving process for children with emerging challenges, and a consistent system for identifying children who need a behavior support plan developed through a team driven process.